dansola/PGA-Net/README.md

 ## Acknowledgments

-DeepMask proposals for testing were easily built with a pytorch implementation by [Qiang Wang](https://github.com/foolwood/deepmask-pytorch) where he included pretrained weights.
+DeepMask proposals for testing were easily built with a pytorch implementation by [Qiang Wang](https://github.com/foolwood/deepmask-pytorch) where he included pre-trained weights.

 Axial attention module was based on the implementation by [Phil Wang](https://github.com/lucidrains/axial-attention).